Complete analysis of hyperentangled Bell state in three degrees of freedom using Kerr effect and self-assisted mechanism

 There are eight hyperentangled Bell states in each group, which can be distinguished by using linear optical element and single photon detector.
 Here, We take the first group in Table 1 as an example to illustrate.
 After passing through BSs, PBSs and BSs, the evolution of these initial eight states can be expressed as

-The above eight hyperentangled Bell states in three DOFs can be identified by using the detection results of single photon detectors, with which the initial 64 hyperentangled states can be classified into eight groups, as shown in Table 2.
-From Table 1 and Table 2, we can find that the complete analysis of hyperentangled Bell state in three DOFs has already been accomplished.
+The above eight hyperentangled Bell states in three DOFs can be identified by using the detection results of single photon detectors, with which the initial 64 states can be classified into eight groups, as shown in Table 2.
+Based on both Table 1 and Table 2, the 64 hyperentangled Bell states can be completely distinguished.

-Owing to the Kerr effect and self-assisted mechanism, Our complete HBSA scheme is simple and efficient.
+Owing to the Kerr effect and self-assisted mechanism, our complete HBSA scheme is simple and efficient.
 Specifically speaking, the four Bell states in the first longitudinal momentum DOF and the parity information of entanglement in the second longitudinal momentum DOF are determined by using the weak cross-Kerr nonlinearity.
-Then, the polarization Bell states are distinguished through the preserved entanglement in the first longitudinal momentum DOF, and the phase information of Bell states in the second longitudinal momentum DOF are identified by using linear optical element and single photon detector.
+After that, the polarization Bell states are distinguished through the preserved entanglement in the first longitudinal momentum DOF, and the phase information of Bell states in the second longitudinal momentum DOF are identified by using linear optical element and single photon detector.